kolbeyang/CampgroundReservationSite/docs/DesignDoc.md

 > criteria tests failing, and the number of user stories that
 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._
+For the acceptance portion of the code, almost all of the user stories have passed their acceptance criteria.
+In total, 10 of the 11 user stories completed passed all of their acceptance testing.
+However, there were two user stories that did not pass the acceptance testing.
+The first story that didn't pass all of its tests was the story: Buyer, Add Reservation to Cart.
+Its Acceptance Criteria are shown below:

+As it can seen be the second criteria of preventing scheduling conflicts was not completed.
+This is due to the campsites not checking for overlapping times for reservations, but this will be fixed in later versions of the project.
+In total the rest of the acceptance testing of the user stories were tested and verified.

 ### Unit Testing and Code Coverage
 > _Discuss your unit testing strategy.
 Report on the code coverage